Let’s hear it for the amateur sleuth solving the case!

 (Yeah, I’m drawing a parallel between content and structure.
 Formalism for the win.)

-Also working in the Amateur Sleuth’s favor is our cultural adoration of an “uninitiated layman” solving a problem that is beyond the grasp of educated professionals.
-I don’t know if we like seeing hoity-toity betters knocked down a peg, or if we prefer the possibility of inherent genius unrecognized, or if it’s a combination of both.
-Regardless, this particular pattern shows up not only in mysteries, but across genres.
+Also working in the Amateur Sleuth’s favor is our culture’s love of an “uninitiated layman” solving a problem that is beyond the grasp of educated professionals.
+I don’t know if we like seeing haughty betters knocked down a peg, or if we prefer the chance of inherent genius unrecognized, or if it’s a combination of both.
+Regardless, this pattern shows up not only in mysteries, but across genres.
 Usually, the amateur does end up being an unconventional sort of genius.

 And the audience preens, as if this character development reflects well on them, too.